Schools should use free software because it enables further education, and critical thinking.

 This article is about the pros and cons of free software, such as GNU/Linux, and how this software should be used or at least supported in education.

-As noted in the about page, I go to the L&N STEM Academy, but not previously noted is the fact that we are a “1 to 1” technology school.
+I go to the L&N STEM Academy, but not previously noted is the fact that we are a “1 to 1” technology school.

 What this means is that each student has a laptop.
 More specifically, we each have a MacBook Air.